Climate Psychology Consultant, Educator and Speaker

 I work with individuals and organisations who are serious about:

 supporting their staff through unprecedented demands for change

 preventing organisational burnout

 addressing cultural obstacles to change

-Clients include large multinational companies, government, financial services, higher education, the NHS, the mental health field and the non-governmental sector.
+Clients include large multinational companies, government departments, the financial services industry, higher education, the sustainability sector, the NHS, the construction industry and the non-governmental sector.

 PRESS AND MEDIA

 Psychotherapist, Steffi Bednarek explains her work in helping people face the climate crisis and why being out of control has triggered many people to develop anxiety around their future